richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_cloud.md

 ARM_SUBSCRIPTION_ID=12345686-82de-4a8d-b643-12345605372a
 ```

-- You can use a .tfvars file in your the repository so that there is no need to define terraform variables in the workspace.
+- You can use a [.auto.tfvars](https://www.terraform.io/cloud-docs/workspaces/variables/managing-variables#loading-variables-from-files) file in your the repository so that there is no need to define terraform variables in the workspace.

 # Workspace - General Settings